Sankku/Sankku/README.md

 ### 👋 Hi There, I’m Santi aka [Sankku]
 - 👀 I’m interested in Frontend developing
-- 🌱 I’m currently learning everything but focus on js,angular,react
+- 🌱 I’m currently learning everything but focus on javascript,svelte,react

 ### Get in touch: